-White bean soup with caraway seeds, a vegan-friendly recipe for absolutely all tastes.
-Very light and with a suble caraway flavour, the kind of soup you make once and there is no going back, you must make is again and again.
+Vegan white bean soup with caraway seeds, the Romanian way, a recipe for absolutely all tastes.
+Very light and with a subtle caraway and thyme flavour, this is the kind of soup you make once and there is no going back, you must make is again and again.

 - 1 cup dried white beans

 - 1 tsp vegetable oil

 - 1 tbsp tomato puree

 - 1 tsp salt